 -

-OpenBOM for simplifying BOM management and seamless CAD tool integration in the cloud (free 14-day trial available, prices starting at $100/seat/mo)
+Simplifies bill of materials (BOM) creation and updates with CAD tool integration in the cloud. (free 14-day trial available, prices starting at $100/seat/mo)

 -

-Onshape for real-time cloud-based collaboration with 3D CAD and PLM features (free plan available, prices for premium version starting at $1500/seat/annum)
+Enables real-time collaboration on 3D CAD models and PLM data in the cloud. (free plan available, prices for premium version starting at $1500/seat/annum)

 -